 - A. The nonprofit's financial management systems must meet HUD requirements.
 They must provide: - 1.
 Accurate, current, and complete disclosure.
-HUD requires reporting on an accrual basis but the Contractor need not establish an accrual accounting system. - 2.
-Records that identify the source and application of funds for grant-supported activities. - 3.
-Effective control over, and accountability for, all funds, property, and other assets. - 4.
-Comparison of actual outlays with budgeted amounts for each grant. - 5.
-Written procedures to minimize the time elapsing between the transfer of funds from the City of Madison and the disbursement by the Contractor. - 6.
-Written procedures for determining the reasonableness, allocability (distribution) and allowability of costs, in accordance with 2 CFR 200 Subpart E ("Cost Principles"). - 7.
-Accounting records, including cost accounting records, which are supported by source documentation. - 8.
+HUD requires reporting on an accrual basis but the Contractor need not establish an accrual accounting system; - 2.
+Records that identify the source and application of funds for grant-supported activities; - 3.
+Effective control over, and accountability for, all funds, property, and other assets; - 4.
+Comparison of actual outlays with budgeted amounts for each grant; - 5.
+Written procedures to minimize the time elapsing between the transfer of funds from the City of Madison and the disbursement by the Contractor; - 6.
+Written procedures for determining reasonableness, allocability (distribution), allowability, of costs in accordance with 2 CFR 200 Subpart E ("Cost Principles"); - 7.
+Accounting records including cost accounting records that are supported by source documentation. - 8.
 Records Retention.
-The Contractor shall retain financial records, supporting documents, statistical records, and environmental review records, and all other records pertinent to the services purchased pursuant to this Agreement for a minimum period of either four (4) years (CDBG), five (5) years (ESG) or six (6) years (HOME) from the date of the submission of the City's annual performance report, except as follows: - a.
-Records that are the subject of any litigation, claim or audit findings shall be retained for three years or until such litigation, claim or audit findings have been resolved, whichever is later. - Records for real property and equipment, which was acquired in whole or part with Federal funds, shall be retained for three years after final disposition of the property.
+The Contractor shall retain financial records, supporting documents, statistical records, and environmental review records, and all other records pertinent to the services purchased pursuant to this Agreement for a period of four (4) years from the date of the submission of the City's annual performance report, except as follows: - a.
+Records that are the subject of any litigation, claim or audit findings shall be retained for three years or until such litigation, claim or audit findings have been resolved, whichever is later; - b.
+Records for real property and equipment, which was acquired in whole or part with Federal funds, shall be retained for three years after final disposition of the property. - B. Non Federal Financial Reports and Audits: - 1.
+Contractor expending \$750,000 or more in Federal funds, from all sources, in a fiscal year shall submit the following to the CDBG Office within nine months of the end of its fiscal year:

-- B. Non-Federal Financial Reports and Audits: - 1.
-Contractor expending \$750,000 or more in Federal funds, from all sources, in a fiscal year shall submit the following to the Community Development Division (CDD) within nine months of the end of its fiscal year: - a.
-A single or program audit conducted in accordance with the requirements of the Government Auditing Standards and 2 CFR 200 Subpart F ("Audit Requirements"), which shall include: - I. A schedule of all revenues and expenditures by program and revenue source, that reconciles costs for the contract period, and a schedule of revenues and expenditures of CDD funds by program, including a bridging schedule if the contract year and the Contractor's fiscal year do not coincide.
-NOTE: This schedule should break out the revenues and expenses by funding source and identify the exact amount of CDD funds expended for a program; other revenue should not be combined within a program description of expenses.
+- a.
+A single or program audit conducted in accordance with the requirements of the Government Auditing Standards and 2 CFR 200 Subpart F ("Audit Requirements"), which shall include: - I. A schedule of all revenues and expenditures by program and revenue source, that reconciles costs for the contract period, and a schedule of revenues and expenditures of CDBG office funds by program, including a bridging schedule if the contract year and the Contractor's fiscal year do not coincide.
+NOTE: This schedule should break out the revenues and expenses by funding source and identify the exact amount of CDBG Office funds expended for a program; other revenue should not be combined within a program description of expenses.
 A schedule of expenditures of federal awards satisfies this requirement if single audit is performed. - II.
 A schedule of all real property assets if any such property is purchased with CDBG funds; including an itemized list of all debt against each property and the terms of that debt. - III.
-The CDD Schedule of Findings and Questioned Costs.
+The CDBG Office Schedule of Findings and Questioned Costs.
 (Exhibit 1 to Attachment 8) - b.
 A copy of the management letter received from the auditor if such letter is issued and the agency response to the management letter. - 2.
 Contractor expending less than \$750,000 in Federal funds, from all sources, in a fiscal year shall submit the following:

-For an agency that has an annual certified audit completed:
+For an agency which has an annual certified audit completed: